 Overall Maintenance – Low Maintenance as the ZZ does not need to be fertilized often.
 Once every four months is plenty to keep them happy.

 The Take-Away: The low maintenance ZZ plant thrives in indirect light, average temperatures and being watered only when completely dry.

-The ponytail palm has a deceptive name because it is actually not closely related to true palms and is, in fact, part of the succulent family.
+The ponytail palm has a deceptive name because it is not related to palms and is, in fact, part of the succulent family.
 It’s scientific name, Beaucarnea recurvata, honors the man that first collected flowers from the plant, Jean-Baptiste Beaucarne, and also refers to its curved leaves.
-The shape of this tree is quite unique, starting with the bulge of the trunk at the bottom, for collecting water, and on up the thin trunk to the ‘bent-over’ leaves that spring out of the center much like a ponytail.
+The shape of this tree is unique, starting with the bulge of the trunk at the bottom, for collecting water, and on up the thin trunk to the ‘bent-over’ leaves that spring out of the center much like a ponytail.

 Water – Being part of the succulent family, the plant does not require a lot of water and likes it best semi-dry.